 In the default setup for Tikit's OpenAI integration, the File Upload (preview) method is a one time upload.
 To update (add/remove) documentation, you need to re-run through the process.
 As long as you've setup the OpenAI integration, you can modify where documents are retrieved from and in turn, schedule re-training on that location.

-Once again, assuming you have performed the setup of a one-time file upload, you should see the following in the Add your Data area.
+If you're immediately following up from a One Time file upload, you should see the following in the Add your Data area.
 Click on "Remove data source"

 Confirm this by clicking on "Continue"